CZ-NIC/knot/doc/man_knsupdate.rst

   The default is 12.
 If set to zero, the timeout is infinite.

 **-v**, **--version**
-  Print program version.
+  Print the program version.

 **-y** [*alg*:]\ *name*:*key*
-  Use TSIG key with a name *name* to authenticate the request.
+  Use the TSIG key with a name *name* to authenticate the request.
 The *alg* part specifies the algorithm (the default is hmac-md5) and *key* specifies the shared secret encoded in Base64.